homebeach/full-stack-open-pokedex/README.md

 # Full Stack Open Part 11

 Solutions to the exercises from Part 11 of the Full Stack Open course (fullstackopen.com).
+All exercise solutions are contained within this repository.
+To view the solutions for individual exercises, please refer to the commit history.

 # Full Stack open CI/CD